-The Creative Learning Partnerships program can support your school to embark on a creative project in partnership with a creative professional or organisation.
+The Creative Learning Partnerships program can support your school to embark on a creative project in partnership with a creative professional, collective or organisation.

-Creative Learning Partnerships provide students, teachers and creative professionals with diverse and challenging learning experiences to share.
-As a residency program, it encourages schools to explore how creativity can enhance and advance education outcomes across their curriculum from Prep to Year 10.
+Creative Learning Partnerships provide students, teachers and creative partners with diverse and challenging learning experiences to share.
+This ‘creative-in-residence’program, encourages schools to explore how in-depth creative collaborationcan enhance education outcomes across curriculum from Foundation to Year 10.